blakejacobus/blakejacobus.com/_posts/2024-06-03-elden-ring.md

 ## Journey

+### Roundtable Hold

+- `Brother Corhyn`
+    > I teach incantations, the strength granted us by the *Two Fingers*, and explore the secrets of the Golden Order.
+- `Gideon Ofnir`
+    > Oh, this is a rare occasion.
+I can't remember the last time a new Tarnished made their way to the Roundtable.
+Very well.
+As your senior, I bid you welcome.
+It is safe here.
+You may let down your guard. <br>
+    > Follow the guidance of grace, lay low the shardbearers, and claim for yourself a Great Rune. <br>
+    > Do so, and the doors to the Roundtable's inner chamber will open.
+And you will receive the wisdom of the Two Fingers.
+    - Welcomed me after defeating `Godrick` and offered information on the remaining 4 demigods:
+        - `Radahn` in the `Caelid Wilds`
+        - `Rykard` in `Mt.
+Gelmir`, west of the `Altus Plateau`; the realm of the **Erdtree**
+        - `Morgott the Grace-Given` is Lord of `Leyndell`, the capital city...at the foot of the Erdtree, in the east of the `Altus Plateau`.
+            > But the **Two Fingers** forbid us from venturing there.
+Until we've acquired enough **Great Runes** to repair the **Elden Ring**.
+        - `Rennala` is the queen of the Carian royals, who govern the `Academy of Raya Lucaria`
+            > The `Academy of Raya Lucaria` lies to `Limgrave's` north, towering over the mist-laden lands of `Liurnia`.
+            > Her beloved, `Radagon`, left her to become `Queen Marika's` second husband, taking the title of *King Consort*.
+The **Great Rune** dwells within the *amber egg* that was `Radagon's` gift to her.
+- `Roderika`, referred to as `Heartbroken Maiden` (inside `Stormhill Shack`) made her way here
+    - She has taken up an apprenticeship with `Hewg`, learning about *spirit tuning*
+- `Diallos`
+    > Asks about a woman named `Lanya`, his servant, and asks me to let him know if I find her
+- `Smithing Master Hewg`
+    > I'm a prisoner, and these are my chains.
+I'm trapped by the Hold, undying, smithing for you fools. <br>
+    > Despite my differences, the weapons get stronger, all the same.
+Given time, technique never fails.
+Besides, it helps me forget.
+The sheer terror of her..." <br>
+    > "The girl you brought here...she has a gift for spirit tuning.
+I saw another one like her, long ago.
+Their eyes share the same hue".
+- `Fia, Deathbed Companion`
+    > I was known as a Deathbed Companion, where I come from.
+    - Provides *Balchadin's Blessing* in exchange for a hug
+    > My dear...
+Have you ever heard of black knifeprints?
+Dear Rogier likes to talk of it when abed.
+The ancient plot, in which the first of the Demigods was slain.
+The black knifes wielded by the assassins who committed the act, along with the impressions they made, somehow hide the truth of the conspiracy.
+These grand affairs are hardly my forté...But dear Rogier began to weep as he spoke...In truth I've heard tell from someone else, about the black knifeprints that fascinate dear Rogier so.
+    - Gave me *Knifeprint Clue*, a simple map showing the location of a *black knifeprint*
+- `Enia, the Finger Reader`
+    > I interpret the words of the Fingers, envoys to the Greater Will.
+    > Demigods, and even the greater of the champions, are hewn by the Erdtree upon their end, into remembrances.
+    > These remembrances yet house the power of their former masters.
+And should you wish to wield that same power, well...
+I will lend you the strength of the Fingers.
+    > Great Runes are the stuff of demigods: the children of the goddess, Queen Marika.
+She who is vessel of the Elden Ring.
+    > Tainted by the strength of their runes, her children warred, but none could become Elden Lord.
+And so grace was extended, to your kind, the Tarnished".
+- `Nepheli Loux` is the adopted daughter of `Gideon Ofnir`
+- `Sorcerer Rogier`
+    > The misshapen corpse under Stormveil?
+That is a sacred relic.
+Of the black knives plot.
+It happened during the Golden Age of the Erdtree, long before the shattering of the Elden Ring.
+Someone stole a fragment of the Rune of Death from Maliketh, the Black Blade.
+And on a bitter night, murdered Godwyn the Golden.
+That was the first recorded Death of a demigod in all history.
+And it became the catalyst.
+Soon, the Elden Ring was smashed, and thus sprang forth the war known as the Shattering.

 ### Limgrave

 - `White Mask Varre`, a mysterious man near `Stranded Graveyard`, prompted me to follow the guidance of grace to `Castle Stormveil` and confront `Godrick the Grafted`